 Our engagement with people in Ivybridge has demonstrated there is a need, and current ‘affordable’ housing is not fit-for-purpose.

-We know there is a large amount of 'so called', affordable housing allocated in the Ivybridge and Ugborough parishes already.
+We know there is a large amount of 'so called' affordable housing allocated in the Ivybridge and Ugborough parishes already.
 But we would argue that the housing currently being built is not fit-for-purpose.
 Typically, house builders produce homes connected to the gas network that do not meet the 2050 energy efficiency standard and will need to be retrofitted in several years at great cost to homeowners.
-There is not an adequate political response to our Climate Emergency, we all need to act now.
+Current UK policies have us on a trajectory to 3C of global warming, the IPCC reports are clear that we need to limit warming to 1.5C, so we know we need to take bold and decisive actions now.

 We know from our experience of delivering energy advice to vulnerable householders that many people living in newly constructed houses are still in fuel poverty, with very high energy costs.
 We believe it is time to update the definition of affordability.
 It should be addressing the lifetime cost of the property and not just the selling price.